DataDog/documentation/content/en/synthetics/private_locations/_index.md

 {{% /tab %}}
 {{% tab "Windows" %}}

 Private locations are Windows services that you can install anywhere inside your private network using an [MSI file][101].
 Run this file from the virtual or physical machine that you would like to install the private location on.

 This machine's requirements are listed in the table below.
 Datadog recommends running the private location worker on a virtual machine or Windows container.
+PowerShell scripting must be enabled on the machine where you are installing the private location worker.

 | System | Requirements |
 |---|---|